- How Do I Invest in Silver?

 What is Grade C?

 Grade C is applied to an item that is too good for scrap but not good enough to sell as bullion.
-We would recommend using Grade C items in jewelry.
+We would recommend using Grade C items in jewellery.
 Although they may have lower premiums over spot than their bullion counterparts, we will most likely offer a lower buy back price.
 We will always ensure that our grade c products do not include any underweight, holed or fake coins or bars.

 What Are “Minty” Products?